 Managing Ramadan Dehydration: Cooling Off During The Heat Wave!

 Diabetes And Its Implications During Ramadan

-It is an established fact that fasting for extended hours in a twenty-four hour day produces significant effects over diabetic patients.
+It is an established fact that fasting for extended hours in a twenty-four-hour day produces significant effects on diabetic patients.
 Much research has been done on the health implications of fasting for people with both type 1 and type 2 diabetes.
 Diabetics suffer from a chronic metabolic disorder, placing them at high risk for various complications if the pattern and amount of their meal and fluid intake are drastically altered.
 Besides the drop in blood glucose levels, there are other noticeable factors evaluated by medical experts:

 - A decrease in blood lipid profile

 - A decrease in blood pressure